tymaestro/On-Yer-Bike/README.md

 ## Credits

-Font icons are taken from Font Awesome.
+Font icons were used throughout the website and have been taken from Font Awesome.

-All images come from Pexels and image compression used TinyPNG.
+All images(except project screenshots) come from Pexels and image compression used TinyPNG.

-Fonts used are from Google Fonts.
+Fonts used were Open-Sans and Roboto and were taken from Google Fonts.

 Use of Flex taken from completion of Flexbox Froggy game.